daniellionel01/parrot/README.md

 ## 1. Database

-There are scripts to spawn MySQL or PostgreSQL docker container:
+There are scripts to spawn a MySQL or PostgreSQL docker container:
 -  [MySQL Script](./scripts/mysql/docker.sh)
 -  [PostgreSQL Script](./scripts/psql/docker.sh)